sgclasher/agentblueprint/README.md

 3. **✅ Timeline Encryption Error Resolved** - Fixed client-side service architecture, proper server-side operations
 4. **✅ AI Provider Recommendations Implemented** - Smart guidance: Gemini excels at timelines, GPT-4o at profiles

+**✅ Codebase Health Enhancement (February 2025):** Performed a comprehensive health check, resulting in a cleaner, more stable, and more modular codebase.
+- **Fixed All Linter Warnings**: Resolved all performance, correctness, and hook dependency issues identified by ESLint.
+- **Removed Dead Code**: Used `ts-prune` to identify and remove unused exports, reducing code footprint.
+- **Improved Modularity**: Encapsulated numerous internal functions and types, cleaning up module APIs.
+- **Test Suite Analysis**: Identified pre-existing issues in the test suite (15/21 suites failing), which are now slated for a future dedicated refactoring effort.

 **🔧 Latest Development (January 2025):** **Timeline Page Profile Dropdown Sync Issue Resolved**
 - **Problem**: When clicking "AI Timeline" menu item, timeline content from previous session appeared but no profile was selected in dropdown
 - **Root Cause**: Timeline data persisted in localStorage but profile selection wasn't synced when navigating without profileId parameter